-In this article, I will look at some of the most commonly used naming conventions for creating Windows Active Directory user accounts.
+In this article, I will look at some of the most common naming conventions for usernames in Active Directory.
 Each user account will need to be unique, so having a naming convention will make your job as an administrator easier.

-There is no one best naming convention it depends on your organization size and requirements.
-First let’s look at some things you need to consider, and what problems you may run into when using a particular naming scheme.
+There is no one best naming convention it depends on your organization’s size and requirements.

 - Legacy applications or computer systems with 8 character limit